urschrei/pyzotero/README.md

 * Using [pip][10]: `pip install pyzotero`
 * Using Anaconda: `conda install conda-forge::pyzotero`

 Pyzotero also provides an optional [CLI](#command-line-interface) and [MCP server](#mcp-server) for working with a local Zotero library.
-Both require Zotero 7 with local API access enabled: Zotero > Settings > Advanced > "Allow other applications on this computer to communicate with Zotero".
+Both require Zotero >= 7 (>= 10 for local writes) with local API access enabled: Zotero > Settings > Advanced > "Allow other applications on this computer to communicate with Zotero".
 Both are read-only unless you run `pyzotero authorize`, which stores a local API key.
-With that key, the CLI's write commands can write, and the MCP server can write if started with `--enable-writes`.
-Both console scripts are installed whichever extra you choose; one whose extra is missing exits with a message naming the extra to install.
+Both console scripts are installed whichever extra you choose.

 # Command-Line Interface